keithle888/home-assistant.io/source/_integrations/igloohome.markdown

 - Verify that your [API credentials](https://access.igloocompany.co/api-access) are correctly filled in.
 - Ensure your API credentials have not expired or been revoked.

+### Unable to lock/unlock/open lock

+- Verify that the bridge is:
+  - powered on,
+  - has an active internet connection,
+  - and is within bluetooth range of the lock.
+- If you've recently changed the linking between the bridge and the lock, allow 1 hour for the integration to update itself, or reload the config entry to effect the change immediately.